COVID-19 drives demand for improved IPMI offerings

 Health insurance providers improve IPMI offering

 The ongoing COVID-19 pandemic puts health insurers in the delicate position of balancing huge claims load with their own capital and solvency stability.
 Without innovative solutions and offerings, insurers can easily collapse and fail to support their clients.
-So to prevent such an event from happening, insurers today look for ways to improve their international private medical insurance (IPMI) offerings.
+So to prevent such an event from happening, insurers today look for ways to improve their IPMI offerings.
 These can help support clients during these unprecedented times and even lower high claims moving forward, which is good for the insurer’s bottom line.

 An upward trend in telehealth demand and usage

-One pivotal form of technology adopted by insurers and their healthcare provider in 2020 due to the pandemic, and more so now in 2021 is telehealth.
-As covered in our Cost of International Health Insurance 2020-2021 report, telehealth is essentially a term used to describe the transfer and exchange of medical information.
+One pivotal form of technology adopted by insurers and their healthcare provider in 2020 due to the pandemic, and more so now, is telehealth.
+As covered in our Cost of International Health Insurance 2021-2022 report, telehealth is essentially a term used to describe the transfer and exchange of medical information.
 It typically appears in the form of technologically-driven services that include:

 - Health monitoring devices